-Society and policy makers have long struggled with finding effective ways to protect the public from sex offenders.
-A sex offender is a person who's been convicted of certain sex crimes, such as sexual assault or sexual conduct with a minor.
+Policymakers have long struggled to implement effective ways to protect the public from sex offenders.
+A sex offender is a person who has been convicted of certain sex crimes, such as sexual assault or sexual conduct with a minor.
 Because of the seriousness of sex offenses, a number of factors come into play when it comes to sentencing and penalties for sex offenders at both the state and federal levels.

 Sex Offenses: State Laws